Saving data from an Amazon Aurora MySQL DB cluster into text files in an Amazon S3 bucket

 '

-When you use the role technique in Aurora MySQL version 3, you also activate the role by using the
+When you use the role technique in Aurora MySQL version 3, you can also activate the role by

 or role_name

-aren't familiar with the MySQL 8.0 role system, you can learn more in
+statement.
+If you aren't familiar with the MySQL 8.0 role system, you can

 This only applies to the current active session.
-When you reconnect, you have to run the SET ROLE
+When you reconnect, you must run the

 statement again to grant privileges.
 For more information, see